gkoduol/Career-Launch-Group2-Project/README.md

 # Career-Launch-Group2-Project
-Group 2 Career Launch project: A general recommendation system that helps groups of friends find shared interests across movies, food, travel, books, and more.
+Group 2 Career Launch project: A restaurant recommendation system that helps groups of friends find the best reasturant to eat at based on online reviews and their own preferences.